-Now in its 26th year, the Staff Individualised Record (SIR) Data Insights is the most robust and independent source of data on the latest trends in demographics, staffing numbers and pay across all provider types in the Further Education (FE) and Training sector.
-It has been run by the Education and Training Foundation (ETF) for the past six years and forms a key pillar of the workforce development support the ETF provides.
+In its 27th year, the Staff Individualised Record (SIR) Data Insights is the most robust and independent source of data on the latest trends in demographics, staffing numbers and pay across all provider types in the Further Education (FE) and Training sector.
+It has been run by the Education and Training Foundation (ETF) for the past seven years.

 Please use the links below to download reports:

 This year the report is based on 91,800 records with data submitted by 186 providers (including colleges, independent training providers, local authorities and others).

 It makes comparisons with the findings of SIR 26 (published in 2019) to identify changes over the last 12 months.
 It also identifies longer-term trends, making comparisons with SIR 22 (published in 2015 – the first year in which the ETF was responsible for the collection, when data was collected from colleges only), and SIR 24 (published in 2017, the year in which data from providers other than colleges began to be included in the collection).

 - The size of colleges measured by employee headcount has grown since SIR 22.
 All college types have increased in size over time, most notably Specialist Designated Colleges and Agriculture and Horticulture Colleges, which have increased their median employee size by about 60% and 49% respectively.